wtetsu/gaze/README.md

 ---

-Gaze was developed in order to support daily coding.
+Gaze was developed for supporting daily coding.

 Even though there are already many "update-and-run" type of tools, I would say Gaze is the best for quick coding because all the technical design decisions have been made for that purpose.